gotchoices/MyCHIPs/doc/learn-tally.md

     entity and create the approprate database record (or properly recognize that it already exists).

-During a transaction involving a connection ticket, there is a point where the subject entity presents the ticket, along with its own certificate.
+During a transaction involving a connection token, there is a point where the subject entity presents the token, along with its own certificate.
 In the original design, the intent was that the proffering system would decide whether it already has a valid DB record for the peer or if it should add a new record.
 This turns out to be one of the trickiest parts of the protocol.